scrollmapper/bible_databases_deuterocanonical/readme.md

 This is a Python / Django project for committing Deuterocanonical the books to database for study and research.

-Presently only the book of Enoch (Enoch 1) is included.
+Deuterocanonical books included thus far:
+- 1st Enoch ("Ethiopic" Book of Enoch)
+- 2nd Enoch ("Slavonic" "Secrets of Enoch")
+- 3nd Enoch ("Hebrew" Book of Enoch)
+- 2nd Esdras (also called 4 Esdras, Latin Esdras, or Latin Ezra)

 Future books will include:

-- Enoch 2, Enoch 3
 - The traditional "Apocryphal" books.
 - The Books of Adam and Eve
-- 2 Esdras
 - The Sheperd of Hermas
 - Apocolypse of Peter
 - ...and more like these.